 How to handle pain as Runner

 When it comes to the mental challenge in a Marathon race there are also two psychological ways to handle/Tackle pain as shows up when it gets tough.
 You can try to dissociate it, which means to distract it by thinking of something other than the painful and negative thoughts.
 If you run with a friend you can talk to him or you can focus on the music in the earbuds.
-However, you must be aware that pain have different levels.
+However, you must be aware that pain has different levels.

 You can also choose to associate the pain, which means going into it – being it – feel it and come out on the other side.
-Focusing on the pain can often cause it to decrease or even disappear completely.
+Focusing on pain can often cause it to decrease or even disappear completely.
 But It’s necessary to be experienced and in good shape to be able to push yourself through the pain limit.

-At competition level, it is often the very small margins that separate the best runners from each other.
+At the competition level, it is often the very small margins that separate the best runners from each other.
 The ability to go into the pain, take up the fight and eventually overcome it is a precondition for reaching the top.
 If you are in good shape, knowing your body during many years of running it doesn’t really matter that the body screaming in pain.

-The pain is not necessarily a sign of that you have no more left in the tank.
+The pain is not necessarily a sign that you have no more left in the tank.
 A winner doesn’t look at the pain as an enemy but as signals that it is time to connect the reserve tank.
-Through training you can learn to see pain in this way and hereby learn to know it and welcome it without anxiety or fear.
+Through training, you can learn to see pain in this way and hereby learn to know it and welcome it without anxiety or fear.